thewonlab/H-MAGMA/README.md

 ## GeneOntology.R
 * This script runs gene ontology analysis.
 * We run gene ontology analysis for H-MAGMA, cMAGMA, Neuronal H-MAGMA for psychiatric disorders (ADHD;ASD;BD;MDD;SCZ), and Astrocyte H-MAGMA for degenerative disorders (AD;ALS;MS;PD).
-   - Ranked gene list : We selected for protein-coding genes in MAGMA output files.
+   - Ranked gene list : We selected for protein-coding genes in MAGMA output files.Genes were then ranked based on Zscores.
    - custom_bg : Background gene set were all other other genes not included in ranked gene list.